Last Updated on December 20, 2023 by The ZenMaid Team

 Do a quick Google search for Facebook groups for house cleaners.
 You can also look for local job search groups and join them.

-Once you’ve found a few relevant groups whose members are the right audience for your jobs, create an advert in Facebook Jobs and post it in your local Facebook groups.
+Once you’ve found a few relevant groups whose members are the right audience for your jobs, create an advert in Facebook Jobs, write a clear job description and post it in your local Facebook groups.

 Post on Indeed or Other Job Search Websites

 Using specific job search websites like Indeed, Monster or even Craigslist, is another way to advertise your job posting.
 These platforms will expose your listing to a wide range of people.
 For the most part, they’ll charge only a nominal fee to keep your job up.